berkley4/ungoogled-chromium-debian/.github/README.md

 - Uses git to obtain and update source (release tarballs are not currently supported)
 - Self-built BOLT/LTO/PGO optimised and polly-enabled clang/llvm is preferred for building
     - requiring a recent version of clang often means fewer build headaches
-- Upstream rust is preferred (a simple script-based install)
+- Upstream rust is only used when system rust is too old (stable releases)
+- A script is provided to build bindgen
-- A configure shell script is provided to enable easy customisation of the build
+- A configuration shell script is provided to enable easy customisation of the build
-    - it takes out much of the complexity might otherwise be present in debian/rules
+    - it takes out much of the complexity that might otherwise be present in debian/rules
     - it handles dependencies, patches, enabling/disabling system libraries and components
-    - set variables when running the script eg PIPEWIRE=0 PULSE=0 QT=0 ./debian/configure.sh
+    - it allows users to easily customise the build via the setting of variables
 - A script is provided to automate the building of a Widevine CDM deb package

 - - - -